NMashalov/NMashalov.github.io/_posts/2024-01-16-interview.md

  Utilization of the "Don't Repeat Yourself" (DRY) principle helped me a lot with learning benefits of abstractions, decomposing and code refactoring.
 You can see my progress in developing In my project multi-component projects here: https://github.com/NMashalov/PydanticGraph.
 In PydanticGraph i worked a lot with validation framework Pydantic.
 That brought me intuition of working with developer abstractions and python inner libraries like importlib.

+SDEdit:
+Image synthesis and editing with stochastic differential equations. a